Special Interest Groups (SIGs) 2025-2026

 |

-To discuss topics in vocational/career and technical education, career development, human resource development, career issues in the schools (Grades K-12), postsecondary education, adult and lifelong learning, and workforce education.
+To explore career and technical/vocational education, workplace learning, career development, human resource development, career issues in the schools (Grades K-12), postsecondary education, adult and lifelong learning, and workforce education at schools and workplaces with the intention to strengthen educational policy and to transform work-based learning.

 |